RetroIndieJosh/inform-extensions/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## TO DO

+replace dependencies with (for use with X):
+- memory (review after general)
+- shopping (review after general)
+- time management
+- violence
+- general

+tests:
+- general
+- books
+- household items
+- liquids & containers
+- music
+- time management
+- violence

+documentation:
+- general
+- books
+- household items
+- liquids & containers
+- music
+- time management
+- violence

 ## General

-- common include files
-- auto startup check for missing descriptions (in debug)
-- ignore commands starting with punctuation (playtester notes)
-- default responses
-- default bulk values
-- vulgarity
-- text handling
-- count saves
-- pull action

-To do:

 - bare bones, could have more
 - some parts could be their own extension but not enough content
 - should focus on things to be used across all extensions
-- remove includes and put in (for use with X) for anything that has dependencies
-- DOCUMENTATION
-- MORE TESTS

 ## Books

-- reading implementation
-- book item?

-To do:

 - should handle pagination for extneded book reading
-- DOCUMENTATION
-- TESTS

 ## Household Items

-- furniture
-- descenders (stairs, ladders, etc.)
-- stairs

-To do:

 - descenders not updated or tested, may want to restructure
 - movable descenders? i.e. ladder, stepstool
-- DOCUMENTATION
-- TESTS

 ## Keypad

-- numerical keypads

-To do:

 - text keypads for codes with letters
 - reset button on keypads
 - handle relocking
 - generalize unlocking feature to handle any action on success
-- fully documented & tested as of 2020-10-22

 ## Liquids and Containers

-- containers which can hold liquid
-- EMPTY containers of their contents (liquid or otherwise)
-- DOCUMENTATION
-- TESTS

 ## Memory

-- REMEMBER some text
-- REMEMBER any target thing (open/closed and locked/unlocked remembered)
-- REMEBER a container/supporter (including its contents)
-- automatically remember anything dropped
-- forget anything taken
-- set `auto memory` for player hints
-- RECALL to get a summary of memories
-- FORGET any target thing (by number on recall list)
-- FORGET ALL to erase remembered text

-To do:

 - don't remember what's in a container or on a supporter if you haven't seen the things (or describe them when remembering?)